 Cash flows from operations are the principal source of funding for us.
 Our business may not generate cash flow from operations in an amount sufficient to fund our liquidity needs.
 If our cash flows are insufficient to service our indebtedness and satisfy our other obligations, we may be forced to reduce or delay capital expenditures, sell assets, seek additional capital or restructure or refinance our indebtedness or other financial obligations.
-Our ability to restructure or refinance our indebtedness could be at higher interest rates.
+Our ability to restructure or refinance our indebtedness will depend on the condition of the capital and credit markets and our financial condition at such time.
+Any refinancing of our indebtedness could be at higher interest rates.
 In addition, any refinancing of our indebtedness or restructuring of our other obligations may require us to comply with more onerous covenants, which could further restrict our business operations and limit our financial flexibility.
 In addition, the terms of existing or future debt agreements may restrict us from adopting some of these alternatives.
 Any failure to make payments of interest and principal on our outstanding indebtedness or satisfy our other financial obligations on a timely basis would likely result in a lowering of our credit rating, which could harm our ability to incur additional indebtedness.
 These alternative measures may not be successful and, as a result, our liquidity and financial condition could be adversely affected and we may not be able to meet our scheduled debt service obligations.
 If for any reason we are unable to meet our debt service obligations, we would be in default under the terms of the agreements governing our outstanding debt.